Dylan Mottley-Henry: Return to Bradford City

 After being released by Barnsley, Mottley-Henry re-signed for Bradford on a six-month contract on 30 January 2020.
 He quickly became a first-team regular under new manager Stuart McCall.
 He was released by the club on 30 April 2020, although the club said he might still be part of their plans after the COVID-19 pandemic ended and league football resumed.
 He was offered a new contract by Bradford City in July 2020, and he signed for the club for a third time later that month on a one-year deal.
 He said he appreciated McCall's faith in him, and that he wanted to become a first-team regular in the 2020–21 season.
 He suffered an injury in a pre-season friendly.
 On 31 January 2021 it was announced that he had left the club.

 Later career

 On 1 February 2021 he signed for Northern Ireland club Larne.
 In June 2021 it was announced that he would leave the club at the end of the month, following the expiry of his contract.

 In September 2021 he returned to Bradford Park Avenue on a short-term deal.

 In June 2022, Mottley-Henry joined Northern Premier League Premier Division club South Shields.
+After spending time on loan at Warrington Town and Alfreton Town, he signed on loan for Buxton in December 2023.

+In October 2024, Mottley-Henry joined Chester.
+In January 2025, he joined FC United of Manchester on dual-registration.